rapw3k/DEMETER/models/README.md

 #### Time series

-To represent time series (e.g., multiple observations/measurements over a period of time), we follow the SOSA/SSN model and approach (see [SOSA/SSN spec](https://www.w3.org/TR/vocab-ssn/))
+To represent time series (e.g., multiple observations/measurements over a period of time), we follow the [SOSA/SSN](https://www.w3.org/TR/vocab-ssn/) model and approach.
 This means that we model each of those observations as a SOSA:Observation, that has associated:
 * feature of interest (e.g., Crop, Field, Tractor) (via sosa:hasFeatureOfInterest)
 * the observed property (e.g., temperature, density, position) (via sosa:observedProperty)
 * the result of the observation (which has a numerical value and a unit) (via sosa:hasResult)
 * the time of the observation (via sosa:resultTime) and
 * potentially the sensor used to make the observation (via sosa:madeBySensor).

-Please see examples in the examples directory.
+Please refer to the examples directory for concrete examples.

 #### Statistical data
-To represent statistica data (e.g., agri indicators), we follow the RDF data cube model and approach (see [RDF data cube spec](https://www.w3.org/TR/vocab-data-cube/).
+To represent statistica data (e.g., agri indicators), we follow the [RDF data cube](https://www.w3.org/TR/vocab-data-cube/) model and approach.

-Please see as example the FADN data that has been represented in AIM form (RDF data cube [here](https://www.foodie-cloud.org/describe/?url=https%3A%2F%2Fec.europa.eu%2Fagriculture%2Frica%2Fdatabase%2Freports%2Farchives%2Ffadn20200621.zip&sid=6943)
+Please use as example the FADN dataset that has been published as linked data in compliance with AIM using the RDF data cube as underlying model [here](https://www.foodie-cloud.org/describe/?url=https%3A%2F%2Fec.europa.eu%2Fagriculture%2Frica%2Fdatabase%2Freports%2Farchives%2Ffadn20200621.zip&sid=6943).

 # Finding terms and retrieving annotations